Entry-Level IT Resume Examples to Help You Succeed This Year

 Work experience

-For many people looking into entry-level IT jobs, a lack of relevant professional experience in IT would result in the experience section to be fairly small.
+For many people looking into entry-level IT jobs, a lack of relevant professional experience in IT would result in a fairly small work experience section.
 However, there are ways to still showcase your experience.
 Include part-time work, extracurricular activities and coursework, especially if you’re a recent graduate.

 Education